Mark Cuban: Dallas Mavericks

+On November 28, 2023, The Dallas Morning News reported that Cuban was in the process of selling his share in the Dallas Mavericks to Miriam Adelson.
+On December 27, 2023, the NBA approved the sale of a controlling interest of 73% in the Dallas Mavericks to Adelson and Sivan and Patrick Dumont.
+Cuban has said he earned an estimated $3.5 billion from the sale.

 Major League Baseball

 Cuban has repeatedly expressed interest in owning a Major League Baseball franchise and has unsuccessfully attempted to purchase at least three franchises.
 In 2008, he submitted an initial bid of $1.3 billion to buy the Chicago Cubs and was invited to participate in a second round of bidding along with several other potential ownership groups.
 Cuban was not selected to participate in the final bidding process in January 2009.
 In August 2010, Cuban actively bid to buy the Texas Rangers with Jeffrey L. Beck.
 Cuban stopped bids after 1 a.m., having placed bids totaling almost $600 million.
 He had outbid a competing ownership group led by ex-pitcher and Rangers executive Nolan Ryan, but lost the deal before the Rangers played the San Francisco Giants in the 2010 World Series.

 In January 2012, Cuban placed an initial bid for the Los Angeles Dodgers, but was eliminated before the second round of bidding.
 Cuban felt that the value of the Dodgers' TV rights deal drove the price of the franchise too high.
 He had previously said that he would not be interested in buying the franchise at $1 billion, telling the Los Angeles Times in November 2011 "I don't think the Dodgers franchise is worth twice what the Rangers are worth."
 However, as the bidding process drew near many speculated that the sale would surpass $1.5 billion, with Jon Heyman of CBS Sports reporting on Twitter that at least one bid in the $1–1.5 billion range was placed in the initial round of the bidding process.
 Ultimately, the Dodgers sold for $2.15 billion to Guggenheim Baseball Management.

 Cuban also previously expressed interest in becoming a minority owner of the New York Mets after owner Fred Wilpon announced in 2011 that he was planning to sell up to a 25% stake in the team.

 Cuban has wanted to purchase his hometown Pittsburgh Pirates, but was rebuffed by then owner Kevin McClatchy in 2005.